solcoteh/Full_Tricks/Windows-Privilege-Escalation.md

 sc queryex type=service # List of all running services
 ----------------------------------------------------------------
-✅ # Attacking services that have Weak executive permission ✅ # Insecure Permissions on Service Executable
-1️⃣ # Check the configuration details of a particular service example ( BINARY_PATH_NAME and SERVICE_START_NAME and .. )
+✅ # Privilege Escalation with Insecure Permissions on Service Executable 1️⃣ # Check the configuration details of a particular service example ( BINARY_PATH_NAME and SERVICE_START_NAME and .. )
 sc qc WindowsScheduler
 2️⃣ # We check the executable file of this service has Weak permission or not